telerik/document-processing-docs/libraries/radwordsprocessing/concepts/fields/merge-field.md

 ## Field Syntax
-This is how the syntax of a If field looks like:
+This is how the syntax of a Merge field looks like:

 | Syntax   				                 |
 | :---     				                 |